Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Conclusion

 \section{Conclusion}

-Average marginal effects (AMEs) are useful parameters to represent causal effects in econometric applications.
-AMEs depend on the structural parameters of the model but also on the distribution of the unobserved heterogeneity.
+Average marginal effects are informative parameters that represent causal effects.
+They depend on the model's structural parameters and the unobserved heterogeneity distribution.
 In fixed effects nonlinear panel data models with short panels, the distribution of the unobserved heterogeneity is not identified, and this problem has been associated with the common belief that AMEs are not identified.

-In the context of dynamic logit models, we prove the identification of AMEs associated with changes in lagged dependent variables and in duration variables.
+In the context of dynamic logit models, we prove the identification of AMEs associated with changes in lagged dependent variables and duration variables.
 Our proofs of the identification results are constructive and provide simple closed-form expressions for the AMEs in terms of frequencies of choice histories that can be obtained from the data.
-We illustrate our identification results using both simulated data and real-world consumer scanner data in dynamic demand model with state dependence.
+We illustrate our identification results using simulated and real-world consumer scanner data in a dynamic demand model with state dependence.